TeamHG-Memex/eli5/docs/source/libraries/keras.rst

 * ``image`` if explaining image-based networks, represents the image input into the model.
 A Pillow image with mode "RGBA".

-* ``layer`` the Keras layer name used for Grad-CAM, from the passed layer or the automatically picked layer.
+* ``layer`` the hidden activation used for Grad-CAM, as a Keras layer instance, from the passed layer or the automatically picked layer.

 * ``targets`` represents the explanation values for each target class (currently only 1 target is supported).
 A list of :class:`eli5.base.TargetExplanation` objects with the following attributes set: